chenjianjx/srb4j/README.md

 ````

+All client sample code can be found in generated "yourArtifactId-demo-client" project.

 ### Create your own business module

 A business module called "bbs" is generated to demonstrate how to develop biz logic in srb4j.
 You can create your own by referring to the following code files: